Cyber Security Body of Knowledge (CyBOK) Training Course

 Course Customization Options

-- The training primarily uses open-source tools, which will be selected based on your operating system (Windows, Linux, Mac, mobile devices, etc.) and organizational needs.
-Please contact us to arrange the specifics.
+- The training primarily utilizes open-source tools.
+These tools will be adapted to your operating system (Windows, Linux, Mac, mobile devices, etc.) and organizational needs.
+Please contact us to make arrangements.

 Course Outline